InterfaceConsciousness/interfaceconsciousness.github.io/_pages/join.md

   * requirements: firm grasp of basic phenomenological concepts, working knowledge of computer science (this role particularly requires interaction with the other roles)

 `Scholar of the Digital Humanities`
-  * relate theoretical concepts to specific case studies from the Humanities (e.g., ethics, sociology of science, literature, or the history of religion)
+  * relate theoretical concepts to specific case studies from the humanities (e.g., ethics, sociology of science, literature, or the history of religion)
   * design artefacts or exhibitions to illustrate the interface consciousness approach
-  * requirements: BA or above in the specific area of the case study, interest in science and/or digital humanities
+  * passion for the relevant subfield of the humanities, interest in science and/or digital methods

 <!--
 `Physical Research Scientist`